-As of May 2016, the Yale University Open Data Access (YODA) Project is enabling scientists across the world to gain access to SI-BONE’s key clinical studies of the iFuse Implant System®, a minimally invasive surgical device indicated for fusion for certain disorders of the sacroiliac joint.
-This partnership establishes an independent process that promotes open science and has a goal of leveraging prior research investments to produce new knowledge.
+From May 2016-April 2023, the Yale University Open Data Access (YODA) Project enabled scientists across the world to gain access to SI-BONE’s key clinical studies of the iFuse Implant System®, a minimally invasive surgical device indicated for fusion for certain disorders of the sacroiliac joint.
+This partnership established an independent process that promoted open science and had a goal of leveraging prior research investments to produce new knowledge.

-The YODA Project performs independent scientific reviews of investigator requests for SI-BONE’s clinical studies of the iFuse Implant System®, including participant-level data.
-SI-BONE has conferred on the YODA Project the authority to make decisions about the release of their clinical trial data.
-This allows all requests for clinical data to be fairly judged and decided upon by an independent academic partner.
+The YODA Project performed independent scientific reviews of investigator requests for SI-BONE’s clinical studies of the iFuse Implant System®, including participant-level data.
+SI-BONE conferred on the YODA Project the authority to make decisions about the release of their clinical trial data.
+This allowed all requests for clinical data to be fairly judged and decided upon by an independent academic partner.

-SI-BONE is currently sharing data from their SIFI (Sacroiliac Joint Fusion With iFuse Implant System) and INSITE (Investigation of Sacroiliac Fusion Treatment) studies.
-No requests have been received thus far to use SI-BONE data.
+SI-BONE shared data from their SIFI (Sacroiliac Joint Fusion With iFuse Implant System) and INSITE (Investigation of Sacroiliac Fusion Treatment) studies.
+No requests were received to use SI-BONE data.